Štrpce City

-City City in Ferizaj, Kosovo
+City in Ferizaj, Kosovo

 Perched at the foot of the Šar Mountains, Štrpce is a mountain town used as a base for Brezovica ski slopes in winter and alpine hiking in summer.
 Travelers come for shepherds’ cheese, Orthodox monasteries and highland pastures threaded with mule tracks.

-Why Visit Štrpce? #
+Why Visit Štrpce?#

 Set against the high pastures of the Šar Mountains, Štrpce appeals to travelers who enjoy mountain life, winter sports and rustic food culture.
 Skiers and hikers head to the nearby Brezovica slopes and alpine trails, while food lovers sample homemade kajmak and slow-cooked stews in village taverns.
 Long-rooted shepherding traditions and small Serbian Orthodox churches add cultural depth, giving visitors a chance to experience rural Kosovo life away from busier tourist centers.

-Top Things to Do in Štrpce
+Best Things to Do in Štrpce#

-All Attractions ›- Brezovica Ski Resort - Ski runs and lifts on Brezovica, prime winter sports area near Štrpce.
+Brezovica Ski Resort - Ski runs and lifts on Brezovica, prime winter sports area near Štrpce.

-- Šar Mountains trails - Hike alpine meadows and shepherd trails in the Šar Mountains surrounding Štrpce.
+Šar Mountains trails - Hike alpine meadows and shepherd trails in the Šar Mountains surrounding Štrpce.

-- Štrpce weekly market - Local market in Štrpce selling cheeses, cured meats and traditional crafts.
+Štrpce weekly market - Local market in Štrpce selling cheeses, cured meats and traditional crafts.

-- Prevalla recreation area - Forested plateau with picnics and short trails at Prevalla near Štrpce.
+Prevalla recreation area - Forested plateau with picnics and short trails at Prevalla near Štrpce.

-- Velika Hoča vineyards and churches - Medieval churches and small family wineries in nearby Velika Hoča village.
+Velika Hoča vineyards and churches - Medieval churches and small family wineries in nearby Velika Hoča village.

-- Local beekeeper stalls - Small-scale beekeepers around Štrpce offering honey tastings and artisanal products.
+Local beekeeper stalls - Small-scale beekeepers around Štrpce offering honey tastings and artisanal products.

-Best Time to Visit Štrpce #
+Best Time to Visit Štrpce#

 Visit Štrpce in late spring through early autumn for mild mountain weather, hiking and local festivals.
 Winters are snowy and cold, limiting access but offering quiet, scenic landscapes.